atifaziz/OpenWebClient/README.md

 source files.
 Simply importing the `OpenWebClient` namespace however will cause a conflict if you are importing `System.Net` too and using `WebClient` already.
-By adding an [alias directive][using-alias] for `WebClient` to point to `OpenWebClient.WebClient`, you can resolve the conflict and start using OpenWebClient's version immediately.
+By adding an [alias directive][using-alias] for `WebClient` to point to `OpenWebClient.WebClient` instead, you can resolve the conflict and start using OpenWebClient's version immediately.
 You imports section should therefore look like this:

 ```c#
 using System.Net;